nilanshucodes/DripFile/README.md

 **DripFile** is a lightweight Flask web app for quick, temporary file sharing.
 Users can upload a file and instantly get a sharable download link that automatically expires after 15 minutes.

->  Built with Flask · Deployed on PythonAnywhere
+>  Built with Flask · Deployed on Vercel

 ---